anbangx/database/cs222/README.md

 2. Project description is in the course website

-3. Course Notes, Midterm, Final, Codebase, Test Case and Project Report can be found on folder - “doc”.
+3. Course Notes, Midterm, Final, Codebase, Test Case and Project Report can be found on folder - “documents”.

 4. Project Framework: